mikestratakis/RACOD-Net/README.md

 If you have installed miniconda3 restart terminal before proceeding further.

-The following instructions will apply the cuda drivers on Ubuntu 22.04 and execute Racod-Net successfully.
+The following instructions will apply the cuda drivers on Ubuntu 22.04 and execute Racod-Net successfully.<br>
 On a clean setup execute the following:
 - sudo apt-get update
 - sudo apt-get upgrade